nicelion/easy-audio/README.md

 # easy-audio
-a simple command line tool that works with youtube-dl making downloading audio eastier
+a simple command line tool that works with youtube-dl making downloading audio easier

 ##  Installation